 - Title page has title, name(s) of author(s), and a running head at the top of the page.
 This is a separate page, numbered page 1.
-The running head does not include author names or initials. - Author identification notes (separate page, numbered page 2).
-Notes include name, credentials, title, place of employment or organizationa iliation, city, a
+The running head does not include author names or initials. - Author identification notes (page 2).
+Notes include name, credentials, title, place of

+- employment or organizational affiliation, city, state, and e-mail address.

-Acknowledgments (include on page 2).
-Significant non-author contributions to the work, including funding sources for research, may be included in not more than 25 words.
+- Acknowledgments (page 2).
+All funding sources for research, significant nonauthor contributions to the work, should be included in not more than 25 words.

-\\\ Abstract and keywords (separate page, numbered page 3).
+- Abstract and keywords (page 3).

-Three callouts (separate page, numbered page 4).
+- Three callouts (page 4).

-Text (separate page, numbered page 5).
-Each line of text is numbered in the left margin.
+- Text (page 5).
+Each line of text is numbered consecutively in the left margin.

-\\\ References (begin on a new page).
+- References (begin on a new page).

-\\\ Tables (each on a separate page). \\ Figures (each on a separate page).
+- Tables (each on a separate page).

+- Figures (each on a separate page).